Skip to content

 • The outer TLS tunnel encrypts everything over the air

-• The RADIUS server decrypts and forwards to Keycloak via localhost
+• The RADIUS server decrypts and forwards to the IDP via a local connection

 • No password hashing scheme compatibility issues